Temporary and non-temporary purposes of residence

 • Foreign investor (wealthy foreign national).

-• Economically non-active EU long-term resident.
+• Economically inactive long-term EU resident.

 • Long-term EU resident.